Nodes¶

 decorator as to regular

-attributes to specify the properties of the dynamic attribute; As an
+attributes to specify the properties of the dynamic attribute.

 , allow the